Anterior cruciate ligament (ACL)

 Integral to your stability, your anterior cruciate ligament is one of the most important bands of tissue in your knee.

 This ligament can be partially torn, fully torn or torn away from the bone (avulsed).
 If the ligament is fully torn or avulsed, it will require surgery in order to heal.
-Minor damage can heal on its own, but partially torn tendons will need support from one of our talented osteopaths.
+Minor damage can heal on its own, but partially torn tendons will need support further support from an osteopaths.

 You may hear a popping sound when the damage occurs, but not always.